sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 There are two ways you can configure Shell Launcher:

 1. In Windows 10 version 1803, you can configure Shell Launcher using the **ShellLauncher** node of the Assigned Access Configuration Service Provider (CSP).
 See [AssignedAccess CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/assignedaccess-csp) for details.
-Configuring Shell Launcher using this method automatically enables Shell Launcher on devices that support it.
+Configuring Shell Launcher using this method also automatically enables Shell Launcher on the device, if the device supports it.
 1. Use the Shell Launcher WMI providers directly in a PowerShell script or application.

 You can configure the following options for Shell Launcher: